dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-11-29-mttr-for-code-change.md

 Not hours, days, or weeks as often is the case without these practices.
 Plus breaking trust and damaging relationships with partners and customers in-between.
-And all the piled-up stress and pressure.
+And all the piled-up stress, pressure and rough on-call nights.

 We go fastest by minimizing the amount of backtracking.